 In the College of Arts and Sciences, if the program director or chair agrees with the faculty member's recommendation that the student be removed from the course, he or she will notify the dean of the school.
 The dean will attempt to mediate the situation between the student and faculty member within a reasonable period.
 In all schools, if the dean affirms the recommendation to remove the student from the course, the dean should forward the recommendation and a summary of the reasons to the provost.
 The provost should attempt to resolve the matter through discussion with the concerned persons.
 The provost will notify the student by traceable mail either of his/her removal from the class, and the reasons, or the conditions under which he/she may remain in class.
-Should the determination be removal from class, the provost will notify the director of records and registration, director of financial aid, dean of students and the student's academic advisor.
+Should the determination be removal from class, the provost will notify the director of records and registration services, director of financial aid, dean of students and the student's academic advisor.

 The student may appeal this decision in the following manner:

 - The student may submit a written grievance to the provost within five days.